 On the other hand, some oral history projects do seek to contribute to generalizable knowledge and therefore would be considered research and should be submitted to the IRB.
 Columbia University’s policy statement on oral history and IRB gives this example: a study of the long term social impact of the Vietnam War on American culture that includes oral history interviews with veterans (not generalizable knowledge) vs. research using oral histories to gain an understanding of the impact of PTSD on Vietnam veterans as part of a project to allow the researcher to predict what kinds of exposure in war situations lead to the development of PTSD (generalizable knowledge).

 Also, IRB review is required for any oral history studies, whether or not they seek to develop generalizable knowledge, posing greater than minimal risk to participants.
 Minimal risk means that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.
 If the research is more than minimal risk, it should be submitted to the IRB no matter what.
 Finally, researchers conducting oral history projects for which IRB review is not required may, at their discretion, voluntarily request IRB review if required by granting agencies or for any other reason.

 In summary, please submit your oral history project for IRB review if it:

-Please contact Matt Zembrzuski, the IRB coordinator (x3447) or Dr. David Haaga, the IRB Chair (x1718), with questions about research which does not require IRB review.
+Please contact Matt Zembrzuski, the IRB coordinator (x3447) with questions about research which does not require IRB review.